rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 We switched to durable subscriptions so that we did not lose messages.
 However, we need to ensure that the producer stream uses `deliveryMode: PERSISTENT` which is the default value though.
+If the producer did not send messages as persistent, they will be lost if the queue's hosting node goes down.

 #### Failure 2 - Shutdown queue hosting node

-Our consumer will not be able to consume while the queue hosting node is down.
+Our consumer will not be able to consume while the queue's hosting node is down.
 Furthermore, if the producer does not use mandatory flag and/or alternate-exchange, those messages are lost too.

 1. Launch durable consumer
 ```